gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-22-the-blue-nile-a-walk-across-the-rooftops-5-1.md

 ## 2010

-A user called `XTC343` uploaded some files to a USENET newsgroup: a fan made multi-channel "upmix" of The Blue Nile's *"A Walk Across The Rooftops"* album from 1984.
+A user called `XTC343` uploaded some files to a USENET newsgroup: a fan made multi-channel "upmix" of The Blue Nile's *"A Walk Across The Rooftops"* album.
 The .nfo file said only:

 > This is an upmix from stereo to 5.1
 > Done in Plogue.